 The Odyssey School of Denver is a charter school, a Denver Public School based on the EL Education model.
 There are more than 160 Expeditionary Learning schools nationally – located in both urban and rural areas.
-The 2021-2022 enrollment is 276 students.
-There are 40 kindergarten and 40 1st and 2nd grade students; grades 3-8: each have 26 students this year.
+The 2023-2024 enrollment is 304 students.
+There are 40 students in grades kindergarten through 4th grade; grades 5-8 each have 26 students this year.
 As we continue our expansion plan, we will grow to 318 students.
 40 students in each grade K-5 and 26 students in each grade 6-8.

 DPS Choice/Lottery Process

 Odyssey is participating in the DPS SchoolChoice process.
 All families that wish to apply must fill out the choice form.
 Check the DPS Choice site for dates and deadlines.

 Low Income Preference

 The Odyssey School of Denver is committed to a diverse community.
 A minimum of 33% of the Odyssey School’s enrollment will be filled by children whose families qualify for the free and reduced lunch program.

 Sibling/Household and Alumni Priority

 It is the intent of the Odyssey School of Denver to support whole families and create school community.
 Siblings of enrolled students will receive priority for admission if their choice forms are received by the designated deadline.
 Families may also apply for household priority.
 Household priority is given when a child who is not a sibling, lives with a current family.
 In this situation, custody papers or other legal documentation must be provided to claim priority.
 Sibling of Odyssey graduates and children of alumni students/families (only those that graduated from 8th grade at Odyssey) receive alumni priority.

 Children of current Odyssey employees, who are eligible for benefits, will receive priority for admission if their choice forms are received by the designated deadline or with residency or guardianship changes.
 These children will be allowed to remain in the school regardless of whether or not the parent/guardian remains employed by the school.